-During the 2021 calendar year, we had the below noted violation(s) of drinking water regulations.
+During the 2022 calendar year, we had the below noted violation(s) of drinking water regulations.

-Juling the 2021 calendar year, we had the below i loted violation(s) of difficing water regulations.
-Compliance Period Analyte Туре No Violations Occurred in the Calendar Year of 2021
+Compliance Period Analyte Туре No Violations Occurred in the Calendar Year of 2022

-Additional Required Health Effects Language:

-Certain minerals are radioactive and may emit a form of radiation known as alpha radiation.
+Additional Required Health Effects Language: Certain minerals are radioactive and may emit a form of radiation known as alpha radiation.
 Some people who drink water containing alpha emitters in excess of the MCL over many years may have an increased risk of getting cancer.

-Special Lead and Copper Notice:

-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
+Special Lead and Copper Notice: If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 CARL JUNCTION PWS is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (800-426-4791) or at http://water.epa.gov/drink/info/lead/index.cfm.